University Medical Center Leadership

 University Medical Center New Orleans has become an important part of our community.
 Offering outstanding care and advancements in research, our hospital continues to improve the lives of countless people throughout the area.
 Learn more about our leadership by reading below.

-Dr. Denise Danna is UMC's Chief Nursing Officer.
+Dr. Denise Danna is Chief Nursing Officer of University Medical Center.
 She previously served as associate professor and associate dean in the LSUHSC School of Nursing, and has worked as a registered nurse for 40 years.
 Dr. Danna’s career includes more than 30 years in leadership positions at Memorial Medical Center and its precursors, Mercy+Baptist Medical Center and Southern Baptist Hospital.
 She has served as President of the Louisiana State Nurses Association and held leadership positions for the New Orleans District Nurses Association and Epsilon Nu.
 She has been actively involved with the United Way for many years.
 She received a bachelor’s degree in nursing from LSU Medical Center School of Nursing, a master’s degree and doctorate degree from the LSUHSC – School of Nursing.
 Dr. Danna has a lengthy research background and has been extensively published including co-authoring "Nursing in the Storm: Voices from Hurricane Katrina.”

-Dr. Robin McGoey is UMC's Chief Academic Officer.
+Dr. Robin McGoey is Chief Academic Officer of University Medical Center.
 She is an Associate Professor of Pathology at LSU New Orleans School of Medicine, where she served as Residency Program Director for 7 years.
 She is a member of the LSU SOM Graduate Medical Education Committee and the Steering Committee for Enhancing Quality Improvement for Patients (EQuIP).
 She serves on the Administrative Board of the AAMC Council of Faculty and Academic Societies.
 Dr. McGoey received her undergraduate degree from University of Virginia and obtained a Master’s degree in Genetic Counseling from the University of Texas in Houston before completing medical school at LSU School of Medicine.
 She did her internship in Pediatrics at Children’s Hospital of New Orleans and then completed a four year Anatomic and Clinical Pathology residency at LSU School of Medicine.
 She joined the LSU faculty in 2005 where she remains active in autopsy pathology.